The Critical Distinction

 Step 4: AI Processing

 With validated speaker mapping, Claude processes each transcript through multiple parallel passes.
-Every utterance is classified into one of eight content types: in-character dialogue, in-character action, narration, lore exposition, out-of-character table talk, stream content, game mechanics, or transitional.
-A canonical spelling dictionary with 200+ correction patterns is applied automatically, turning "America" back into "Merick" and "Gerimentum" back into "Juramentum."
-Gold nuggets are extracted: journal entries preserved verbatim, key reveals, character-defining moments.
-New lore is flagged for Bible update.
+Every utterance is classified into one of eight content types.
+A canonical spelling dictionary with 200+ correction patterns is applied automatically.
+The OOC classifier started at a 27% false positive rate and improved to 0% through iterative learning.

 Steps 5–6: Validation and Lore Bible (Human Gates)